Grothendieck inequalities characterize converses to the polynomial method: Introduction

 For a (possibly partial) Boolean function $f:D\to\pmset{}$ defined on a set $D\subseteq \pmset{n}$, the celebrated \emph{polynomial method} of Beals, Buhrman, Cleve, Mosca and de~Wolf~\cite{polynomialmethod} gives a lower bound on the quantum query complexity of~$f$, denoted~$Q(f)$, in terms of the minimal degree of an approximating polynomial for~$f$, or approximate degree, $\widetilde{\deg}(f)$.
 The method relies on the basic fact that for any $t$-query quantum algorithm~$\mathcal{A}$ that takes an $n$-bit input and returns a sign, there is a real $n$-variable polynomial~$p$ of degree at most~$2t$ such that $p(x)=\mathbb{E}[\mathcal{A}(x)]$ for every~$x$.
 Here, the expectation is taken with respect to the randomness in the measurement done by~$\mathcal A$.\footnote{We identify quantum query algorithms with the (random) functions giving their outputs.} Using this method, many well-known quantum algorithms were proved to be optimal in terms of query complexity (see \eg,~\cite{BunKhotariThaler:2020} and references therein).

 Since polynomials are simpler objects than quantum query algorithms, it is of interest to know how well approximate degree approximates quantum query complexity.
-There are total functions~$f$ that satisfy $Q(f) \geq \widetilde{\deg}(f)^{c}$ for some absolute constant $c>1$~\cite{Ambainis:2006, AaronsonBDK:2016}; the second reference gives an exponent $c = 4 - o(1)$, which was shown to be optimal in~\cite{AaronsonBDKRT:2021}.\footnote{It is open whether partial functions admit exponential separations~\cite[Problem~5]{Aaronson:2021}.} These separations rule out a direct converse to the polynomial method, whereby a given bounded degree-$2t$ polynomial~$p$ is implemented with a $t$-query quantum algorithm~$\mathcal A$.
-However, since these results concern functions whose approximate degree grows with~$n$, they leave room for the possibility of an ``approximate converse,'' where~$\mathcal A$ approximates~$p$ with some error that depends on~$t$.
+There are total functions~$f$ that satisfy $Q(f) \geq \widetilde{\deg}(f)^{c}$ for some absolute constant $c>1$~\cite{Ambainis:2006, AaronsonBDK:2016}; the second reference gives an exponent $c = 4 - o(1)$, which was shown to be optimal in~\cite{AaronsonBDK:2016}.
+For partial functions it was recently shown that this separation can even be exponential~\cite{ambainis2023exponentialccc}.
+These separations rule out a direct converse to the polynomial method, whereby a given bounded degree-$2t$ polynomial~$p$ can be computed by a $t$-query quantum algorithm~$\mathcal A$.
+However, since these results concern functions whose approximate degree grows with~$n$, they leave room for the possibility that such an~$\mathcal A$ approximates~$p$ with some error that depends on~$t$.

-Here,~$p$ is \emph{bounded} if it maps the Boolean hypercube to the interval~$[-1,1]$ and~$\mathcal A$ \emph{approximates}~$p$ if for some constant \emph{additive} error parameter $\eps < 1$, we have that $|p(x) - \Exp[\mathcal A(x)]| \leq \eps$ for every~$x$.
+We will say that a polynomial~$p$ is \emph{bounded} if its restriction to the Boolean hypercube takes values in the interval~$[-1,1]$ and that~$\mathcal A$ \emph{approximates}~$p$ if for some constant \emph{additive} error parameter $\eps < 1$, we have that $|p(x) - \Exp[\mathcal A(x)]| \leq \eps$ for every~$x$.
 Note that an additive error of~1 can trivially be achieved with a uniformly random coin flip.
-For a function $f:\{-1,1\}^n\to\mathbb{R}$ and and positive integer~$t$, we denote the smallest additive error that a $t$-query quantum algorithm can achieve by
+For a function $p:\{-1,1\}^n\to\mathbb{R}$ and positive integer~$t$, we denote the smallest additive error that a $t$-query quantum algorithm can achieve by

-For bounded polynomials of degree at most~2, the following ``multiplicative converse'' to the polynomial method was proved by Aaronson, Ambainis, Iraids, Kokainis and Smotrovs~ \cite{Aaronson2015PolynomialsQQ}.
+For bounded polynomials of degree at most~2, a ``multiplicative converse'' to the polynomial method was proved in~ \cite{Aaronson2015PolynomialsQQ}, showing that up to an absolute constant scaling, quadratic polynomials can indeed be computed by 1-query quantum algorithms.

-\begin{theorem}[Quadratic multiplicative converse] There exists an absolute constant $C\in(0,1]$ such that $\mathcal{E}(Cp,1)=0$ for every bounded polynomial~$p$ of degree at most~$2$. \end{theorem}
+\begin{theorem}[Quadratic multiplicative converse~\cite{Aaronson2015PolynomialsQQ}] There exists an absolute constant $C\in(0,1]$ such that $\mathcal{E}(Cp,1)=0$ for every bounded polynomial~$p$ of degree at most~$2$. \end{theorem}

-Up to an absolute constant scaling, quadratic polynomials can thus be computed exactly by 1-query quantum algorithms.
 This result directly implies the following additive version.

 \begin{corollary}[Quadratic additive converse] There exists an absolute constant $\eps\in(0,1)$ such that the following holds.
 For every bounded polynomial~$p$ of degree at most~$2$, we have $\mathcal{E}(p,1)\leq \eps$.
 In particular, one can take $\eps = 1 - C$ for the constant~$C$ appearing in \cref{query1}. \end{corollary}